CS 450 / 550 -- Introduction to Computer Graphics

 Texture mapping

-Natasha Anisimova, Blizzard Games, speaking on "Research and Development for Cinematics at Blizzard", on Wednesday October 25, 12:00 noon.
-This will be shown on Zoom and in LiNC 228 for on-campusers.
+Natasha Anisimova, speaking on "Breaking into the Gaming Industry", on Wednesday October 23, 12:00 noon.
+This will be shown on Zoom and in Wilkinson 110 for on-campusers.
 Here is the Zoom-room.
 Confirmed.

 Vertex Buffer Objects (VBOs): their role in non-deprecated OpenGL, how to create them, VBO efficiency versus glBegin-glEnd